Prednisone and other corticosteroids

 By Mayo Clinic Staff

-Corticosteroid medications — including cortisone, hydrocortisone and prednisone — have great potential in the treatment of a variety of conditions, from rashes to lupus to asthma.
-But corticosteroids also carry a risk of side effects.
-Working with your doctor, you can take steps to reduce these medications' side effects so that the benefits of treatment outweigh the risks.
+Corticosteroid drugs — including cortisone, hydrocortisone and prednisone — are useful in treating many conditions, such as rashes, lupus and asthma.
+But these drugs also carry a risk of serious side effects.
+Working with your doctor, you can take steps to reduce these side effects so that the benefits of corticosteroid treatment outweigh the risks.

 How do corticosteroids work?

-Corticosteroids mimic the effects of hormones your body produces naturally in your adrenal glands, which sit on top of your kidneys.
+Corticosteroids mimic the effects of hormones your body produces naturally in your adrenal glands, which are small glands that sit on top of your kidneys.
 When prescribed in doses that exceed your body's usual levels, corticosteroids suppress inflammation.
 This can reduce the signs and symptoms of inflammatory conditions, such as arthritis and asthma.